Johannes Öhquist

-Johannes Wilhelm Öhquist (December 6, 1861 in Venjoki, Ingermanland - October 15, 1949 in Wolfach, Baden, Germany) was a Finnish civil servant, language teacher, art historian and politically active writer.
+Johannes Wilhelm Öhquist (December 6, 1861 in Venjoki, Saint Petersburg Governorate, Russian Empire - October 15, 1949 in Wolfach, Baden, West Germany) was a Finnish civil servant, language teacher, art historian and politically active writer.
 He promoted cultural relations between Germany and Finland and disseminated information about Finland in German.
 He later sought to spread the idea of Nazism to Finland.
 Johannes Öhquist was the father of Lieutenant General Harald Öhquist.